Annual Homestead Schedule

 So, when it comes to running our homestead, it’s no surprise that I have multiple lists for various things.
 It has been something that has become beneficial to us, especially as we are learning about and growing our homestead.

 Over the past couple of weeks we have been planning our year and goals which we’d like to achieve with our homestead this year.
-I’ve shared all about our goals for the new year in my previous post, which you can find here.

 This upcoming year will almost be like starting from scratch for us.
 It will be the first year that we have brought many changes to our homestead.
 We are expanding our garden and are adding many new processes.